adarschwarzbach/BEAN-ITP/README.md

 │   └── ...
 ├── server/
-│   ├── numpyLambdaLayer/ # Service to use numpy in AWS │   ├── beanBackend.py # Lambda function for BEAN API
+│   ├── numpyLambdaLayer/ # Service to use numpy in AWS │   ├── beanBackend.py # AWS Lambda function for BEAN API
 │   ├── zipBackend.sh # Script to zip beanBackend.py
 │   ├── diffusion_free_model.py # Edited version of diffusion calculations
+│   ├── printOutput.py # Script to print .npz otput files from the model
 │   └── ...
 ├── src/ # Client code - not started
 │   ├── App.tsx